The Certification Experts: Your State-Approved and Better Choice Over TIPS and ServSafe

 The course is state-approved, carefully aligned with Virginia ABC Authority expectations, state laws, and responsible service practices.

-Virginia Alcohol Awareness Training by the Certification Experts offers a clear, state-approved, and cost-friendly path to becoming job-ready for alcohol service roles in bars, restaurants, and beyond.
+You don’t need to pay more or follow a national brand just to get certified in Virginia.
+The Virginia Alcohol Awareness Training by the Certification Experts offers a clear, state-approved, and cost-friendly path to becoming job-ready for alcohol service roles in bars, restaurants, and beyond.

 Whether you’re a first-time applicant, a hospitality manager, or a business owner, this Virginia-approved course empowers you with the right knowledge—without unnecessary costs or confusion.